sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - [ ] The TikTok captions and hashtags are ready to use.
 - [ ] The public `.txt` welcome tells the user to start by saying a difficulty level plus “Let’s begin,” such as “Easy.
 Let’s begin.”
 - [ ] After reference cards are generated or provided, the AI automatically begins the story and ends with a clear player handoff.
+- [ ] The generated case prompt clearly says image generation is mandatory when available.
+- [ ] The generated case prompt says not to skip image generation, not to merely describe images, and not to use text cards unless image generation is unavailable.

 ---